alhimik45/wmii-helper/README.md

 Switchable wallpapers (by timeout or shortcut) and mplayer wrapper for wmii.
+If JVM too heavy for you, use [wmii-player](https://github.com/alhimik45/wmii-player) and [wmii-wallpaper](https://github.com/alhimik45/wmii-wallpaper) instead.
 Application is controlled by named pipe.
 It uses config file for settings, config must place in folder with program with name `settings.edn`